ht3aa/filament/packages/forms/docs/03-fields/12-repeater.md

 ### Action Visibility

-You can modifiy the visibiltiy for (add, add between, delete, clone, move up, move down, reorder) actions by using the related methods:
+You can modify the visibiltiy for (add, add between, delete, clone, move up, move down, reorder) actions by using the related methods:

 ```php
 use Filament\Forms\Components\Repeater;